 Senior MicroEP/MSEN students that lead these small groups experience their first taste of administrative responsibility, performance assessment and feedback, and management team discussions as they find common issues of concern from the different Small Groups.
 They have the responsibility to not only assess and prioritize common issues and the responsibility to propose and help implement program changes needed to address the issues.
-These '23 meetings were facilitated by Associate Director Dr. Ware.
+These '25 meetings were facilitated by Interim Director Dr. Ware.

-MicroEP/MSEN program management met with Small Group Leaders on January and August to share best practices, discuss and implement new initiatives among the students, and gain support among these student leaders to affect these changes.
-In addition, to teaching soft skills in these small group meetings, community service is also advocated.
-Service initiatives for 2023 included a clean-up of our adopted section of the Razorback Regional Greenway Trail in May '23 and October '23.
-Approximately 10 MicroEP/MSEN students and faculty volunteered to participate in the events, and they were followed by a picnic at Wilson Park and pizza at Marley's, respectively.
+MicroEP/MSEN program management met with Small Group Leaders in January and August to share best practices, discuss and implement new initiatives among the students, and gain support among these student leaders to affect these changes.
+In addition to teaching soft skills in these small group meetings, community service is also advocated.
+Service initiatives for 2024 included a clean-up of our adopted section of the Razorback Regional Greenway Trail in Spring and Fall.
+Approximately 10 MicroEP/MSEN students and faculty volunteered to participate in the events, and they were followed by lunch.